What You'll Learn

 Alcohol and drugs also affect the same brain regions that are at play in behavior disorders like ADHD and ODD, says Dr. Taskiran.
 Teenagers who have those disorders get more satisfaction from the substance — and are more likely to become addicted.
 “Biologically they get more from the drug,” he adds, “so that’s why they get more hooked on it.”

-It’s important to know that substance use can have disrupt a young person’s life even if he is not technically dependent on the drug.
+It’s important to know that substance use can disrupt a young person’s life even if they are not technically dependent on the drug.
 This is especially true for youth with mental health disorders.
 “You might not see withdrawal, you might not see the craving, which are the hallmark symptoms for dependence,” says Dr. Taskiran.
-“But the impact in his social life and academic life, or in terms of his mental wellbeing, might still be large.”
+“But the impact in their social life and academic life, or in terms of their mental wellbeing, might still be large.”

 Why substance use makes depression and anxiety worse